-We propose an extension of discrete time stochastic Petri box calculus (dtsPBC) presented by I.V.
-Tarasyuk with immediate multiactions, called dtsiPBC dtsiPBC is a discrete time analogue of stochastic Petri box calculus (sPBC) with immediate multiactions proposed by H. Macià, V. Valero and others within a continuous time domain.
+We propose an extension with immediate multiactions of discrete time stochastic Petri box calculus (dtsPBC), presented by I.V.
+Tarasyuk.
+The resulting algebra dtsiPBC is a discrete time analogue of stochastic Petri box calculus (sPBC) with immediate multiactions, proposed by H. Macià, V. Valero and others within a continuous time domain.
 The step operational semantics is constructed via labeled probabilistic transition systems.
 The denotational semantics is defined on the basis of a subclass of labeled discrete time stochastic Petri nets with immediate transitions.
-A consistency of both semantics is demonstrated.
-In order to evaluate performance, the corresponding semi-Markov chains are analyzed.
-We define step stochastic bisimulation equivalence of expressions and explain how it can be used to reduce their transition systems and underlying semi-Markov chains, as well as to compare the stationary behaviour.
-We prove that the introduced equivalence guarantees a coincidence of performance characteristics and can be used for performance analysis simplification.
+A consistency of the both semantics is demonstrated.
+In order to evaluate performance, the corresponding semi-Markov chains and (reduced) discrete time Markov chains are analyzed.
+We define step stochastic bisimulation equivalence of expressions and prove that it can be applied to reduce their transition systems and underlying semi-Markov chains while preserving the functionality and performance characteristics.
+We explain how this equivalence may help to simplify performance analysis of the algebraic processes.
 In a case study, a method of modeling, performance evaluation and behaviour preserving reduction of concurrent systems is outlined and applied to the shared memory system.

-Keywords: stochastic process algebra, stochastic Petri net, Petri box calculus, discrete time, immediate multiaction, operational semantics, denotational semantics, performance evaluation, stochastic equivalence.
+Keywords: stochastic process algebra, Petri box calculus, discrete time, immediate multiaction, performance evaluation, stochastic equivalence 2000 MSC: 60J20, 68Q60, 68Q85, 68Q55

-1 Introduction
+1. Introduction

-Algebraic process calculi like CSP [27], ACP [12] and CCS [42] are a well-known formal model for the specification of computing systems and analysis of their behaviour.
+Algebraic process calculi like CSP [37], ACP [5] and CCS [58] are a well-known formal model for the specification of computing systems and analysis of their behaviour.
 In such process algebras (PAs), systems and processes are specified by formulas, and verification of their properties is accomplished at a syntactic level via equivalences, axioms and inference rules.
-In the last decades, stochastic extensions of PAs were proposed such as MTIPP [29], PEPA [26] and EMPA [11].
+In the last decades, stochastic extensions of PAs were proposed such as MTIPP [34], PEPA [36] and EMPA [10, 9, 6].
 Stochastic process algebras (SPAs) do not just specify actions which can occur as usual process algebras (qualitative features), but they associate some quantitative parameters with actions (quantitative characteristics).